Food Fun & News

 It predates the Big Mac

-By more than ten years, as a matter of fact!
+By more than ten years, as a matter of fact.
 While McDonald’s and Burger King have both been around since the 1950s, Mickey D’s didn’t introduce the Big Mac until 1968.
 The Whopper, meanwhile, debuted in 1957, when co-founder Jim McLamore noticed that a rival burger joint was having success with an extra-large burger.
-He chose the name “Whopper” as one that would automatically conjure thoughts of something big.
+He chose the name “Whopper” to automatically conjure thoughts of something big.

 Its original price was 37 cents

-Ah, how times have changed.
-When the Whopper first debuted in the 1950s, it would only set you back 37 cents, according to Politico.
+Ah, how times have changed; when the Whopper first debuted in the 1950s, it would only set you back 37 cents, according to Politico.
 Today, you’ll get one for an average of $4.19.
-In 2012, though, the price did drop back down to 55 cents.
-Well, sort of—it was a buy-one-get-one deal, in celebration of the burger’s 55th anniversary.
+In celebration of the burger’s 55th anniversary in 2012, the price did drop back down to 55 cents for a brief time.
+Well, sort of—it was a buy-one-get-one deal.

 Whopper or Big Mac?

-This seems to be the primary question that American burger aficionados are most inclined to argue about, simply because they’re the most popular burgers at their respective franchises.
-But in actuality, it’s really not comparing apples to apples.
-The Whopper, with its quarter-pound patty, is actually much more similar to a 1997 addition to the McDonald’s menu, the Big N’ Tasty.
-Meanwhile, Burger King introduced a burger with two patties called “the Big King,” also in 1997.
-Despite those not-so-veiled attempts to recreate the competition’s signature sandwich, the primary rivalry between the Whopper and the Mac remains.
+This seems to be the primary question that American burger aficionados are most inclined to argue about, simply because these are the two most popular burgers at their respective franchises.
+But in actuality, it’s not an apples to apples comparison.
+The Whopper, with its quarter-pound patty, is actually much more similar to a McDonald’s Big N’ Tasty, a 1997 addition.
+Burger King had introduced a Big Mac equivalent with two patties called “the Big King,” also in 1997.
+Despite each brand’s not-so-veiled attempts to recreate the competitor’s signature sandwich, the primary rivalry between the Whopper and the Mac continues to this day.
 Check out more facts you never knew about the McDonald’s Big Mac.

 There was an “Angry” version at one point

 In 2009, Burger King released a limited-edition burger called the “Angry Whopper.”
-In addition to all of the usual Whopper components, this burger also had spicy crispy onions, pepper jack cheese, jalapeños, and a “spicy angry sauce.”
-Some consumers, though, thought that it wasn’t spicy enough to merit the “angry” descriptor.
-But that didn’t stop BK from releasing a follow-up in 2016, the “Angriest Burger,” with a red-tinged, hot sauce-infused bun.
+In addition to all of the usual Whopper components, this burger also had spicy crispy onions, pepper jack cheese, jalapeños, and a spicy “angry sauce.”
+Some consumers thought that it wasn’t spicy enough to merit the “angry” descriptor, but that didn’t stop BK from releasing a follow-up: The “Angriest Burger,” with a red-tinged, hot sauce-infused bun, was introduced in 2016.